Dipanjan2000/Azure_ChatBot/README.md

 ![Logo](https://github.com/Dipanjan2000/Dipanjan2000.github.io/blob/master/ScreenShots/LOGO.png?raw=true)

 # Project_Azure_ChatBot
 Hello, I'm Dipanjan Chatterjee.
-I'm presenting my website, which I created for the TCS Sirius Program.
+I'm presenting my website, which I created.
 In this website I built an interactive chatbot that can tell the name of the capital of any country in the globe.
 With the assistance of Microsoft Azure services, I created this chatbot.
 The thorough discussion of this project is done below.

 ![AzureBot003_KB](https://github.com/Dipanjan2000/Dipanjan2000.github.io/blob/master/AzureBot_Video_gif.gif?raw=true)
 ## Frontend